duqian291902259/DusanPlugin/vscode_plugins/lottie-svga-player/README.md

 ## 1. lottie-svga-player

 1. Install by Visual Studio Code.
-1. Select .svga or lottie .json file -> Preview SVGA/Lottie.
+1. Select .svga or lottie .json file -> preview lottie json by right menus:preview svga/lottie.
-1. Drog .svga to vscode to play or preview lottie json by right menus
+1. Drog animation file to vscode to play.

 ### 2. More Features